Total PPE Vs Low Income Students

 For the 2023-2024 school year, for the State average:

-• The more accurate, more inclusive, and more transparent Total Per Pupil Expenditures (TPPE) version reported here is $22,100
+- The more useful, more inclusive, and more transparent Total Per Pupil Expenditures (TPPE) version reported here is $22,100

 Taxpayers are paying the $22,100 per pupil per year on average that WA school districts are spending.
 That is 18.5% more than the OSPI’s PPE version.

 The OSPI’s version of PPE agrees with the author’s TPPE for charter schools since WA’s charter schools aren’t allowed to run local levies (enrichment levies or capital levies) or bonds.
-A few of the smaller traditional public school districts in WA are not running local capital levies or bonds.
+Charter schools don’t have capital outlays nor interest on debt.
+About a dozen tiny traditional public school districts (fewer than 100 students in their district) in WA have not been running local capital levies or bonds.
 So they also have agreement between the PPE and TPPE.
-But for all other traditional public school districts in WA (the vast majority), the OSPI’s PPE version underestimates what these school districts are actually spending with taxpayer dollars.
+But for all other traditional public school districts in WA (the vast majority of the 295), the OSPI’s PPE version underestimates what these school districts are actually spending with taxpayer dollars.

 Notes